philipmjohnson/flutter_dynamic_text_field/README.md

 A helpful overview of this process is available in [Building a custom field with FormBuilder Flutter package](https://medium.com/@danvickmiller/building-a-custom-flutter-form-builder-field-c67e2b2a27f4).

-In the case of this sample app, it involved having the DynamicTextField widget return a FormBuilderField.
+In the case of this sample app, it involves having the DynamicTextField widget return a FormBuilderField.

-Then, whenever the state of fieldValuesList was changed, the widget invoked field.didChange() with the fieldValuesList.
-This communicated to the FormBuilder the up-to-date state of the form field.
+Then, whenever the state of fieldValuesList changes, the widget invokes `field.didChange(fieldValuesList)`.
+This communicates the latest state to the FormBuilder.

 Finally, when the submit button is pressed, the form is validated.
 The sample system attaches a validator to each text field to ensure that no fields are empty.
 If all the fields are non-empty, then the list of string values are printed.
 Otherwise, the form will indicate an error under the offending text field.